Snowy Driving Tips: How To Properly Pump Your Brakes

 If you’re experiencing negative emotions such as anxiety, anger, or depression, it might be best to seek professional help.
 These emotions can be incredibly destructive and can lead to problems in your personal life and at work.

-If you’re feeling physically or emotionally unsafe, removing yourself from the situation as quickly as possible is important.
+Removing yourself from the situation as quickly as possible is important if you’re feeling physically or emotionally unsafe.
 There’s no shame in walking away from a bad situation – it can be the smartest thing you ever do.

 Should You Pump Your Brakes When Stopping on Ice?